sujal03-04/Project-1-Alzheimers-Prediction-Model/README.md

 # Alzheimer's Disease Risk Classifier

-A machine learning pipeline predicting Alzheimer's disease diagnosis from clinical, lifestyle, and cognitive assessment data — built from scratch using scikit-learn and deployed as a live demo on Hugging Face Spaces.
+A machine learning pipeline predicting Alzheimer's disease diagnosis from clinical, lifestyle, and cognitive assessment data, built from scratch using scikit-learn and deployed as a live demo on Hugging Face Spaces.

----

 ## Dataset